etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ```

 !!!info
-    For more information about how to handle Etendo Dockerizations visit [Docker Management](../../etendo-classic/bundles/platform/dependency-manager.md).
+    For more information about how to handle Etendo Dockerizations, visit [Docker Management](../../etendo-classic/bundles/platform/dependency-manager.md).

 ???
 Note "Tomcat and PostgresSQL Dockerized (Optional)"
     It is also possible to run the dockerized [PostgreSQL service](../platform/docker-management.md#postgres-database-service) and [Tomcat service](../platform/tomcat-dockerized-service.md), **optionally** adding the [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target=_isblank} and the following configuration variables: